OpenEvalProject/evals/manuscripts/elife-55199/v1/manuscript.md

 In sum, our phenotypic analyses in the pS and F/M areas support a role for the RBPs Pum2 and TDP-43 in area-specific regulation of neuronal identity marker expression in layers IV and V of the developing somatosensory cortex.
 Moreover, they suggest that Pum2 promotes the normal pattern of S1 neuronal identity marker expression, whereas gain of TDP-43 function can act in an apparently opposite manner to repress it.

-## Increased subcerebral connectivity for S1 neurons in Pum2 cKO and TDP43A315T mice
+### Increased subcerebral connectivity for S1 neurons in Pum2 cKO and TDP43A315T mice

 Co-expression of Bcl11b and Sox5 is a hallmark of SCPNs (Chen et al., 2008; Kwan et al., 2008; Lai et al., 2008), and ectopic Bcl11b overexpression in upper-layer progenitors is sufficient to redirect their axons from corticocortical projections into projections to subcerebral targets (Chen et al., 2008).
 We therefore wondered whether the increase and radial expansion of neurons expressing molecular determinants of SCPNs (Bcl11b and Sox5) would be accompanied by increased SCPN connectivity (Arlotta et al., 2005; Chen et al., 2008; Kwan et al., 2008; Lai et al., 2008).
 To examine this directly in Pum2 cKO and TDP43A315T mice, we injected fluorophore-labeled cholera toxin B (CTB) into the pons for retrograde labeling of SCPNs (Conte et al., 2009; Figure 3a).
 This revealed significantly increased labeling in layer V and a striking radial expansion in both Pum2 cKO and TDP43A315T vs. their respective littermate controls (Figure 3b and c).

 ![Figure 3.](https://cdn.elifesciences.org/articles/55199/elife-55199-fig3-v1.jpg)

-**Figure 3.:** Pum2 cKO and TDP43A315T mice.(a) Schematic representation of cholera toxin subunit B (CTB) injections at the midbrain/hindbrain junction (pons) for retrograde labeling of subcerebral projection neurons (SCPNs), including corticospinal PNs (CSMN) and corticopontine PNs (CPoPN). (b) Coronal sections from primary somatosensory cortex (S1) of controls, Pum2 cKO, and TDP43A315T mice at P7 traced for SCPNs without (top) or with DAPI (bottom) staining.
+**Figure 3.:** (a) Schematic representation of cholera toxin subunit B (CTB) injections at the midbrain/hindbrain junction (pons) for retrograde labeling of subcerebral projection neurons (SCPNs), including corticospinal PNs (CSMN) and corticopontine PNs (CPoPN). (b) Coronal sections from primary somatosensory cortex (S1) of controls, Pum2 cKO, and TDP43A315T mice at P7 traced for SCPNs without (top) or with DAPI (bottom) staining.
 S1 columns merged with DAPI are divided into eight equal bins.
 White rectangles indicate bins 3 and 4. (c) Quantification of retrogradely labeled SCPNs in equal-sized bins for the three genotypes.
 Analysis of bins 3 and 4 is shown separately in the left panel and combined in the right panel.
 Data are shown as means ± standard error of the mean (SEM), n = 3 for each genotype. **p≤0.01, ***p≤0.001, two-tailed t-test.
-Pum2 cKO: Pum2; II–IV, V, VI: layers II–IV, V and VI, respectively.
-Scale bars: 100 μm.fl/fl; Emx1Cre
+Pum2 cKO: Pum2fl/fl; Emx1Cre; II–IV, V, VI: layers II–IV, V and VI, respectively.
+Scale bars: 100 μm.

 To understand whether the increase in Sox5 corresponds with the increase in Bcl11b, we co-immunostained Sox5 and Bcl11b in coronal sections of Pum2 cKO and TDP43A315T and their control littermates.
 Our analysis showed an increase in the number of Sox5+/Bcl11b+ neurons in both mutants, suggesting that ectopic expression of Sox5 corresponds with that of Bcl11b (Figure 4a).
 We next combined retrograde labeling of SCPN with staining for either Sox5 or Bcl11b 2 to test whether the increased number of SCPN in S1 directly corresponds with the increased number of Sox5+/Bcl11b+ neurons.
 Our co-immunostaining showed that all retrogradely labeled neurons in controls and mutants co-expressed both Sox5 and Bcl11b (Figure 4b and c).
 Thus, the typical area-specific neuronal connectivity of S1 is dramatically altered in both Pum2 cKO and TDP43A315T, with more SCPNs in layer V and ectopic SCPNs in the position normally occupied by layer IV in S1.
 This pattern is reminiscent of motor cortex (Armentano et al., 2007; Harb et al., 2016; Tomassy et al., 2010), and thus, reflects apparent “motorization” of layer IV/V in S1.

 ![Figure 4.](https://cdn.elifesciences.org/articles/55199/elife-55199-fig4-v1.jpg)

-**Figure 4.:** (a) Coronal sections from neonatal (P0) brains of controls (Ctrl), Pum2 cKO, or Prnp-TARDBP (TDP43A315TA315T) mice were stained with antibodies recognizing Sox5 and Bcl11b in the prospective somatosensory area (pS).
+**Figure 4.:** (a) Coronal sections from neonatal (P0) brains of controls (Ctrl), Pum2 cKO, or Prnp-TARDBPA315T (TDP43A315T) mice were stained with antibodies recognizing Sox5 and Bcl11b in the prospective somatosensory area (pS).
 Quantification of Sox5 and Bcl11b colocalization from n = 3 mice of each genotype is shown to the right across six equal-sized bins. (b, c) Coronal sections from primary somatosensory cortex (S1) of controls, Pum2 cKO, and TDP43A315T mice at P7 traced for SCPNs combined with Sox5 (b) or Bcl11b (c) staining.
 White arrows in (a–c) indicate colocalization.
 Data are shown as means ± standard error of the mean (SEM), n = 3 for each genotype. *p≤0.05, **p≤0.01, two-tailed t-test.
-Pum2 cKO: Pum2; V, VI: layers V and VI.
-Scale bars: 100 μm.fl/fl; Emx1Cre
+Pum2 cKO: Pum2fl/fl; Emx1Cre; V, VI: layers V and VI.
+Scale bars: 100 μm.

-## Most aspects of somatosensory area identity appear to be properly determined in Pum2 cKO and TDP43A315T mice, despite layers IV and V being ‘motorized’
+### Most aspects of somatosensory area identity appear to be properly determined in Pum2 cKO and TDP43A315T mice, despite layers IV and V being ‘motorized’

 Previously described mutants with a motorized layer IV/V in S1 affect multiple aspects of pS area identity (Armentano et al., 2007; Harb et al., 2016; Tomassy et al., 2010).
 Thus, we envisaged two hypotheses to explain apparent motorization of layer IV/V in Pum2 cKO and TDP43A315T mutant mice.
 On the one hand, Pum2 and TDP-43 might control area identity, like previously described transcriptional regulators mentioned above.
 Alternatively, they could control layer IV/V specification and connectivity without affecting area identity per se.
 To test these hypotheses, we examined two hallmarks of area identity in S1 of Pum2 cKO and TDP43A315T mice.
 We first checked the expression pattern of two standard molecular markers of neocortical area identity: Lmo4 (motor) (Huang et al., 2009) and Bhlhb5 (sensory) (Joshi et al., 2008).
 Both Pum2 cKO and TDP43A315T mice showed overall a wild-type pattern of Lmo4 and Bhlhb5 expression (Figure 5a).
 Quantitative analysis of the total number of Lmo4 and Bhlhb5 cells normalized to DAPI showed major differences between motor and somatosensory cortex in all genotypes, as expected, suggesting that the pS maintains its areal identity and does not show an F/M identity.
 On a laminar level, comparison of Lmo4 and Bhlhb5 analysis between controls and mutants (source data related to Figure 5a) showed no significant changes in Lmo4 and Bhlhb5 in the pS of Pum2 cKO compared to controls, but a significant increase in Lmo4 in bin1 and decrease in Bhlhb5 in bins 3 and 4 in TDP43A315T.
 In the case of the motor cortex, an increase in Bhlhb5 was observed in bin 6 of TDP43A315T while Lmo4 was unaltered in all bins.
 Pum2 cKO did not show any change for Bhlhb5, but Lmo4 expression was decreased in bins 1 and 4.
 These differences are not surprising since both Lmo4 and Bhlhb5 regulate area-specific laminar identity (Cederquist et al., 2013; Greig et al., 2013; Harb et al., 2016; Joshi et al., 2008) and do not affect our conclusion regarding the unchanged areal identity of pS or F/M. Next, we examined another major hallmark of area identity in S1: the specialized ‘barrels’ in layer IV.
 These clusters of glutamatergic interneurons receive somatosensory input from the whiskers via the thalamus and can be visualized by serotonin (5HT) staining of the thalamic presynaptic terminals.
 In contrast to previously described mutants with motorized somatosensory areas (Armentano et al., 2007; Tomassy et al., 2010), barrels formed efficiently at the same tangential position and their numbers are not significantly different from controls in S1 of either Pum2 cKO and TDP43A315T mice (Figure 5b), supporting a lack of major changes to thalamocortical axonal targeting and patterning in S1.
 Taken together, these experiments suggest that Pum2 and TDP-43 contribute to elaboration of area-specific cytoarchitecture of layers IV and V without strongly affecting area identity per se.

 ![Figure 5.](https://cdn.elifesciences.org/articles/55199/elife-55199-fig5-v1.jpg)

-**Figure 5.:** Pum2 cKO and TDP43A315T mutants despite layers IV and V being ‘motorized.’.(a) Coronal sections of one brain hemisphere from controls (Ctrl), Pum2 cKO, and TDP43A315T brains at P0 co-immunostained for Lmo4 and Bhlhb5.
+**Figure 5.:** (a) Coronal sections of one brain hemisphere from controls (Ctrl), Pum2 cKO, and TDP43A315T brains at P0 co-immunostained for Lmo4 and Bhlhb5.
 Selected regions are marked by white rectangles in the upper panel, and high-magnification views of frontal motor (F/M) and prospective somatosensory (pS) areas are shown below.
 Scale bars: 400 μm and 100 μm, respectively.
 Quantification of results is shown to the right. (b) Sagittal sections from controls, Pum2 cKO (top), and TDP43A315T (bottom) at P7 immunolabeled for serotonin (5HT).
 Quantification of the number of barrels per section is shown to the right.
 Scale bar: 100 μm.
 Data are shown as means ± standard error of the mean (SEM), n = 3 for each genotype. *p≤0.05, **p≤0.01, ***p≤0.001, two-tailed t-test.
-Pum2 cKO: Pum2; Ctx: cortex; Hip: hippocampus; Str: striatum; S1BF: barrel field region of S1.
-Scale bar: 100 μm.fl/fl; Emx1Cre
+Pum2 cKO: Pum2fl/fl; Emx1Cre; Ctx: cortex; Hip: hippocampus; Str: striatum; S1BF: barrel field region of S1.
+Scale bar: 100 μm.

-## Cell-autonomous and post-mitotic effects of TDP-43 gain of function and Pum2 loss of function on regulation of Sox5, Bcl11b, and Rorβ in pS neurons
+### Cell-autonomous and post-mitotic effects of TDP-43 gain of function and Pum2 loss of function on regulation of Sox5, Bcl11b, and Rorβ in pS neurons

 We next asked whether ectopic expression of hTDP-43 or the patient mutant hTDP-43A315T would be sufficient cell-autonomously to drive a switch in expression of Sox5, Bcl11b, and Rorβ.
 For these experiments, we prepared primary neuronal cultures from pS-enriched neocortices at E18.5 and transfected them with plasmids containing either WT TDP43, TDP43A315T, or EGFP as a control via electroporation before plating.
 After 2 days in culture, we fixed and stained the cells for both the transfected protein and for endogenous Sox5, Bcl11b, or Rorβ protein.
 We identified transfected cells by immunostaining for one of the epitope tags on hTDP-43 or EGFP for control transfections (Figure 6a–c).
 Subsequently, we quantified the number of transfected neurons that were also positive for Sox5, Bcl11b, or Rorβ protein in the three different transfections.
 This revealed that expression of either WT hTDP-43 or the hTDP-43A315T mutant in transfected cortical neurons could strongly induce Sox5 and Bcl11b proteins to a similar extent (Figure 6a and b).
 Expression of either protein also significantly reduced Rorβ protein expression (Figure 6c).
 These results are consistent with our observations with transgenic lines and suggest that increased levels of TDP-43, rather than a mutant-specific activity, contribute to altered layer neuron identity determinant expression through a gain-of-function mechanism.
 In addition, they further imply that TDP-43 overexpression can act cell-autonomously to control layer IV/V identity determinant expression in developing cortical neurons in the pS.